DUNE/computing-training-basics-short/_episodes/07-grid-job-submission.md

 ## The Future is Now(-ish): jobsub_lite

 The existing jobsub consist of both a server and a client product (what users see).
 In order to simplify development and maintenance a new product call *jobsub_lite* is now available.
 There is no need for a separate server with jobsub_lite as the client talks directly to HTCondor schedulers.
-The client has nearly a 100% feature overlap with the existing jobsub_client (sometimes hereafter called "legacy jobsub") and generally requires little to no modification of existing submission scripts.
+The client has nearly a 100% command name and feature overlap with the existing jobsub_client (sometimes hereafter called "legacy jobsub") and generally requires little to no modification of existing submission scripts.
 It is currently available for testing on dunegpvm14 and dunegpvm15 and will be on the rest of the gpvm machines by early February, but is already available on all machines via CVMFS.

 The official jobsub_lite documentation page is here: https://fifewiki.fnal.gov/wiki/Jobsub_Lite

 **Note: jobsub_lite will be the default product, and legacy jobsub will no longer work, by the next collaboration meeting in May.**

+The biggest change behind the scenes other than getting rid of the server side of things is the switch to using tokens instead of x509 proxies for authenitcation.
+This is nearly 100% transparent in reality; the jobs all work the same way, and fresh tokens are automatically pushed to jobs much like proxies are now.
+In reality, there's nothing to worry about with tokens after you do the first submission (see below).

 Since the changeover will be happening gradually over the next few months, now is a good time to gain familiarity with it and test your workflows.
 Let's try the same things we did before.
 If you're logged in to dunegpvm14 or dunegpvm15 with no DUNE software set up, things will already work.
 If you're on another machine and/or have done some UPS setup steps, then you just need to do